© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Allt Lwyd Cairn I is a scheduled monument protected by Cadw under reference ME214.
 View the official record →

-Allt Lwyd Cairn I is a round cairn located in Meirionnydd, Wales, dating to the prehistoric period and designated as a scheduled ancient monument under Cadw reference ME214.
+Allt Lwyd Cairn I is a round cairn of prehistoric date located in Meirionnydd, Wales, and is recorded in the Cadw Schedule of Ancient Monuments as ME214.
 It is designated a Scheduled Ancient Monument by Cadw under reference ME214.

 Allt Lwyd Cairn I dates from the prehistoric period, and is classified as a round cairn.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Allt Lwyd Cairn I is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is ME214.